OladeleSeyi/literate-memory/README.md

 This is a simple solution to the [Buycoins Engineering Challenge](https://helicarrier.notion.site/Buycoins-Engineering-Challenge-a906753db59d4bf28fcd127798eadba7)

-This Project extends the serverless stack Node Js Starter and GraphQL yoga and is hosted on [AWS](https://ovmnah49nd.execute-api.us-east-1.amazonaws.com/dev/graphiql)
+This Project extends the serverless stack Node Js Starter and GraphQL yoga and is hosted on [AWS](https://ovmnah49nd.execute-api.us-east-1.amazonaws.com/dev/graphiql).

+On this branch an update to persist verification in a db was "demonstrated". it can be found on [AWS](https://cv7wbgy60g.execute-api.us-east-2.amazonaws.com/test/graphiql)

 ### Running The Server Locally